ylixir/ylixir.github.io/about.md

 permalink: /about/
 ---

 My name is Jon Allen.
-I am a computer programmer currently living in Marseille, France.
+I am an American softwarer developer currently living in Marseille, France.

 This site was modified from the following:
-<p class="heavy-title"><a href="https://github.com/thinker3197/Ink">Ink</a> is a simple & minimalistic theme for <a href="https://jekyllrb.com">Jekyll</a>, a static site generator.</p>
+[Ink](https://github.com/thinker3197/Ink): simple & minimalistic theme for [Jekyll](https://jekyllrb.com), a static site generator.

 >Designed and developed by [@thinker3197](https://github.com/thinker3197).